dapplebeforedawn/ides-considered-harmful-talk/README.md

 This talk includes three sections:

 1. [text-file-manipulation](https://github.com/dapplebeforedawn/ides-considered-harmful-talk/blob/master/text-file-manipulation.markdown):
-  A preview into the mind of a UNIX user as the pipline their way to text file nirvana.
+  A preview into the mind of a UNIX user as they pipline their way to text file nirvana.
 This was not an academic excersize.
 I had to modify the two files, and after I did I realized how fluently I UNIX'd them.
 1. [source-navigation](https://github.com/dapplebeforedawn/ides-considered-harmful-talk/blob/master/source-navigation.markdown):
   Ugh.
 You don't need an IDE to do code search.
 The neck-beards of yore gave us some pretty amazing tools.
 1. [the-wrench](https://github.com/dapplebeforedawn/ides-considered-harmful-talk/blob/master/the-wrench.markdown):